How To Launch A Profitable Meal Prep Delivery Business

 2. Research your competitors

 Once you understand your customers, take a long, hard look at all of your competitors.
-Don’t stop with the big names like Blue Apron and HelloFresh — find out what small, local meal prep businesses are doing in your area.
+Don’t stop with the big names in the meal prep industry like Blue Apron and HelloFresh — find out what small, local meal prep businesses are doing in your area.
 Sample their service, look for the gaps, and try to find an underserved niche you can own.
 Your chances of success increase dramatically if you can find a niche that you can dominate.

 3. Create a marketing plan